aTrujillo04/License-plate-detection-and-extraction/README.md

 python3 images_ext.py
 ```

 And also, in case of **images_ext.py** three window will deploy, one for the **image with detection and extraction applyed** and the other two images with the **cropped license plate and cropped license plate but in gray scale**.
-Just like this:
-IMAGEEEEEEEEEEENNNNN
-IMAGENNNNNNNNNNN

 Then, for the real time detection and extraction, two important parameters have to be defined in **realtime_ext.py** script to run optimally: